 Irish-born, Boston-based Bob Bradshaw has been exploring many facets of Americana music in the thirty years he’s lived in the States – from the Texas singer-songwriters he strives to emulate to the roots-rock he plays in bar bands any night of the week.
-He received a degree from the Berklee College of Music in his 40’s, playing mostly in Bluegrass ensembles there.

-His seventh studio album ‘American Echoes’ was released in late 2017 to rave reviews and heavy airplay around the world.
+Bradshaw’s seventh studio album ‘American Echoes’ was released in late 2017 to rave reviews and heavy airplay around the world.
 His sixth collection of original songs ‘Whatever You Wanted’ was named as one of the best Americana/Country albums of 2015 by the Telegraph UK.

 Bob Bradshaw’s new album ‘Queen of The West’ is a fever dream – thirteen cross-connected songs in which a small cast of characters explore issues of identity, struggle with loss, and – as in all the best westerns – seek redemption.
 The ‘Queen Of The West’ herself - Ruby Black - is both a gun-toting femme fatale and an anguished mother pleading with the saints for the life of her son.

 There’s heartache and humor aplenty in these stories with their allusions to western notions of the outlaw, and the quest for faith through religion.
 Mining parallels between the west of Bradshaw’s native Ireland, and the frontiers of the American west, ‘Queen Of The West’ is, at its core, a concept album but it is a concept that sneaks up on listeners as the scenes unfold.
 Even though the songs are told through the same characters, each stand-alone story becomes a piece of a quilt which, stitched together, tells a broader narrative.